10 Cool-Season Flowers That Love Mild Winters

 - Put trellises in place before you plant so as not to disturb the roots.

-Looking for more information about how to grow sweet peas?
-Read this blog post.
+- Learn more about how to grow sweet peas.

 Larkspur grows best from seeds started directly in the garden.
 Click here for larkspur seeds.